Join us for The 2022 University of Alabama Middle School Honor Band!

 THE HONOR BAND

-We will select applicants to seat only two Middle School Honor Bands.
+We will select applicants to seat two Middle School Honor Bands.

-December is a busy time of year, and we are adjusting our schedules to have the students finished by 5:00 pm on both days.
+December is a busy time of year so we have adjusted our schedule to have the students finished by 5:00 pm on both days.
 This helps students not miss any school concerts on those nights.

-- Audition pieces will either be the lyrical or technical etude from the Alabama All-State Band audition material
+- Audition pieces will either be the lyrical or technical etude from this year’s Junior High School Alabama All-State Band audition material

 - Percussion: please play ONLY the etude for each instrument: Mallets, Snare, and Timpani.